Undocumented Children Are Not Covered Under The Mckinney-vento Act.

 • Fear and Mistrust: Undocumented families may be hesitant to enroll their children in school or seek assistance due to fear of deportation or discrimination.

-• Language Barriers: Language barriers can make it difficult for undocumented families to understand their rights and navigate the school system.
+• Language Barriers: Language barriers can make it difficult for undocumented families to understand their rights and figure out the school system.

 • Lack of Awareness: Some school officials may be unaware of the rights of undocumented children under the McKinney-Vento Act and Plyler v.
 Doe, leading to inconsistent implementation of the law.